-Child seats that fit a MINI Cooper and Cooper S (2007 – 2013)Our unique Car Seat Chooser shows you which child car seats will fit this car and which seat positions that they will fit, so that you don't have to check every car seat manufacturer's website for compatibility.
+Child seats that fit a MINI Hatch (2007 – 2013)Our unique Car Seat Chooser shows you which child car seats will fit this car and which seat positions that they will fit, so that you don't have to check every car seat manufacturer's website for compatibility.

 Second and third in BMW's list of ‘What's the same' about the new MINI are "the kart-like handling" and "the wheel-at-each-corner control".
 And from our experience that patently was not true.

 The thing about the original Mini, Mini Cooper and Mini Cooper S on their tiny 10" wheels was that they did feel exactly like go-karts.
 The steering wheel connected you directly to the road with no sponge pudding in between.
 It informed you exactly what each wheel was doing and fed every ripple, pebble and grain of sand to your hands.
 At lower speeds you could change direction so alarmingly quickly that your passenger wasn't firmly strapped down she could land on your lap.